Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

+We analyze the impact of the number of negative samples, the number of tree branches, and the embedding dimension on the performance of three DTR variants on the MIND and Movie datasets.
+Unless otherwise specified, all experiments in the following subsections adopt a default configuration: the tree is initialized based on item categories, the number of negative samples is set to 70, the number of tree branches to 2, and the embedding dimension to 24.

-\subsection{Sensitivity w.r.t.
+\subsubsection{Sensitivity w.r.t.
 Number of Negative Samples}

-We analyze the impact of the number of negative samples on retrieval performance for our proposed DTR and its variations.
-We demonstrate how the $F$-$measure@20$ varies with the number of negative samples, which ranges from $10$ to $90$ in increments of $10$.
-All experiments in this subsection are conducted on the initial tree constructed based on the item categories.
-The experimental results are shown in {Figure \ref{fig:vary_sampling_num}}.
-It can be observed that DTR(U) performs quite well compared to the other two variations based on tree-based sampling when the number of negative samples is relatively small.
-However, when the negative sample size becomes relatively large, the other two variations consistently outperform DTR(U).
-It indicates that while uniform sampling is effective due to its good exploration ability, tree-based sampling becomes significantly advantageous with larger sample sizes by leveraging a sampling distribution closer to the softmax distribution, leading to a more accurate estimation of the gradient of the original loss.
-Moreover, DTR(T-RL) outperforms DTR(T) consistently across four datasets, which validates the effectiveness of the modified loss with rectified labels again.
-As the number of negative samples increases, the $F$-$measure@20$ values of the three variations of DTR all show a gradual improvement and eventually converge.
-When the number of negative samples reaches $50$ or more, the performance of all three DTR variations stabilizes, indicating that DTR's performance is relatively unaffected by the number of negative samples.
-This effectively addresses \textbf{RQ-5}, confirming that our proposed DTR is insensitive to the number of negative samples once it reaches a suitable threshold.
+We investigate how the number of negative samples affects performance by varying it from $10$ to $90$ in increments of $10$.
+Results are shown in Figure~\ref{fig:vary_sampling_num}.
+The results show that DTR(U) is competitive when the number of negatives is relatively small.
+However, as the negative sample size becomes relatively large, the two tree-based sampling variants consistently outperform DTR(U).
+It indicates that while uniform sampling is effective, tree-based sampling becomes significantly advantageous with larger sample sizes.
+Moreover, DTR(T-RL) outperforms DTR(T), which validates the effectiveness of the modified loss with rectified labels again.
+As the number of negative samples increases, the $F$-$measure@20$ of three DTR variants all show a gradual improvement and eventually converge.
+When the number of negative samples reaches $50$ or more, the performance of all three DTR variants stabilizes, indicating that DTR's robustness to the number of negative samples.